Proper connective differential graded algebras and their geometric realizations: Geometric realizations (following Orlov)

-It follows that every proper connective DG-algebra $A$ is derived Morita equivalent to a finite dimensional one.
-In fact, one can even deduce that $A$ is quasi-isomorphic to a finite dimensional DG-algebra.
+It follows that every proper connective dg algebra $A$ is derived Morita equivalent to a finite dimensional one.
+In fact, one can even deduce that $A$ is quasi-isomorphic to a finite dimensional dg algebra.
 We are grateful to Dmitri Orlov for pointing out to us that this second stronger conclusion follows from his work.

-\begin{cor} Every proper connective DG-algebra $A$ is quasi-isomorphic to a finite-dimensional DG-algebra. \end{cor} \begin{proof} By combining Theorem \ref{thm:main} with \cite[Corollary 2.20]{orlov2019finite} we see that any proper connective DG-algebra $A$ is derived Morita equivalent to a finite dimensional one, say $B$.
-That is, there is a quasi-equivalence of DG-categories of perfect complexes
+\begin{cor} Every proper connective dg algebra $A$ is quasi-isomorphic to a finite-dimensional dg algebra. \end{cor} \begin{proof} By combining Theorem \ref{thm:main} with \cite[Corollary 2.20]{orlov2019finite} we see that any proper connective dg algebra $A$ is derived Morita equivalent to a finite dimensional one, say $B$.
+That is, there is a quasi-equivalence of dg categories of perfect complexes